twistle/chef-wowza/README.md

 Distros tested
 ----------
-Currently, this is only tested on Centos 6.7.
+Currently, this is only tested on Centos 6.7 as a client machine and Ubuntu 14.04 as a server machime.

 Wait a minute, what the hell is Wowza?
 ------------